 Eventually the court system saw the potential in the data itself, and legislation was created regarding the practice of searching for and capturing social media data, allowing it to be used in its natural state in court.

 As the court became more involved, the burden of proof for data harvesting and chain of custody intensified.
 At the same time, the number of people attempting to harvest data ballooned.
-Claims adjusters, internal SIU departments for insurance companies and TPAs, beat cops, ex-police officers, surveillance companies, and employers all started launching fake social media profiles and searching.
-The result was a mass “throwing out” of data submitted in court cases due to improper attribution of the data, lack of meta data preservation, and even mis-identified Persons Of Interest.
-Yes it’s true, the content submitted to court was often the content of an unrelated person who had the same name and “sort of looked the same” as the Person of Interest.
+Claims adjusters, internal SIU departments for insurance companies and TPAs, beat cops, ex-police officers, surveillance companies, and employers all started launching fake social media profiles and performing searches.
+The result was a mass “throwing out” of data submitted in court cases due to improper attribution of the data, lack of meta data preservation, and even mis-identified POIs.
+Sad but true, the content submitted to court was often the content of an unrelated person who had the same name and “sort of looked the same” as the POI.

-It was around this time that our company launched (Fraud Sniffr, Inc) in response to this unstructured data harvesting nightmare (nightmare is our word, of course).
+It was around this time that we launched Fraud Sniffr, Inc in response to this unstructured data harvesting landscape.
 We were created by a team including a veteran claims adjuster/manager, a data analyst, social media expert, and database expert.
-Our goal was to solve the problems of POI mis-identification, data storage, data proliferation and target spoliation (you know, where the POI goes back through their old social media posts and changes everything to conform to their case).
+Our goal was to solve the problems of POI mis-identification, data storage, data proliferation and target spoliation.
 Our intent was to provide the ultimate solution to Social Media Surveillance for the industry.

 What is Social Media Surveillance doing today?

-To be honest, the state of the industry is a full on land-grab.
+To be honest, the state of the industry is a full-on land-grab.
 Or should we say, revenue grab?
 TPAs and internal SIU departments see Social Media Surveillance as a revenue source that is so easy “anyone can do it.”
-They forge ahead, providing minimal training to their staff, and then start assigning claims.
-It’s penny wise and pound foolish — they earn a fee for completing a search, but if the search misses content, or locates the wrong POI, it costs the organization thousands if not hundreds of thousands of dollars.
+It’s penny wise and pound foolish — they earn a fee for completing a search, but if the search misses content, or locates the wrong POI, it costs the organization in penalties.

-We are concerned for the practitioners within this industry, because there is currently little to no training with regard to how to properly store or create chronology with the recovered content.
-We see adjusters harvesting information via their personal cell phones, and emailing that content to their work email addresses while logged into social media.
-We see SIU fatigue where an easily identified POI is listed as “not able to be found”.
+We are concerned for the practitioners within this industry, because there is currently only minimal training with regard to how to properly store or create chronology with the recovered content.
+We see adjusters harvesting information via their personal cell phones and emailing that content to their work email addresses while logged into social media.
+We see SIU fatigue where an identifiable POI is listed as “not able to be found”.
 We see PDF reports generated for court that do not include post URLs or Metadata.
-It’s like watching toddlers try to cross the freeway.
+There is room for standardization and consistency.

 As long as the industry continues to focus on the initial cost of an investigation, the potential exists for continued claim losses, due to incomplete, incorrect, or inconclusive data recovery.